WebEngineering-FHNW/Kolibri/contrib/p6_wild_wyss/README.md

 - rename retainAll to takeWhere
 - add tap operator to see each processed value, leaving the sequence unchanged
 - foldr: callback args are now switched to (acc, cur) as conventional in JS standard library.
-- sequence of callback arguments in min$/safeMin$ (
+- sequence of callback arguments in min$/safeMin$
+- SequenceBuilder is gone, performance tests shows how to use an array as a builder with even better performance.

 ## wishlist
 - test against infinite sequence invariants (operator does not stall, lazy, take(0) === nil)